NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 };
 ```

-Most hook handlers receive two common parameters:
+Most Hook Handlers receive two common parameters:

-- `context`: An object that contains most of the Hardhat Runtime Environment's functionality, except for the `tasks` properties.
+- `context`: An object that contains most of the Hardhat Runtime Environment's functionality, except for the `tasks` property.
-- `next`: A function that calls the next hook handler, or the default behavior that Hardhat provides if there isn't any other hook handler.
+- `next`: A function that calls the next Hook Handler, or the default behavior that Hardhat provides if there isn't any other Hook Handler.

 You're responsible for calling `next` when appropriate, passing it the same or modified parameters, and handling its result.
 You can choose not to call it at all, but you shouldn't call it more than once.

 In the above snippet, we are using `next(context)` to immediately get the `NetworkConnection` object, and logging its `id`.
-We'll change that, and add the `myAccount` property to the connection instead.
+We'll change that and add the `myAccount` property to the connection instead.

 Please change the body of the method to the following: